No Records Found

 - For a farm stay with a difference, Yapham Holds Farm has some cute glamping huts on its small farm in the lovely green countryside of East Yorkshire, England, about 10 miles from York City, and about an hour by car from Scarborough.
 The cabins are small but perfectly formed and surprisingly comfortable.
 They all have a sofa-bed, a TV and DVD player, a little veranda outside as well as their own picnic table, and you can rent a grill from the farm if you need.
 All the huts are heated too and have access to the shared bathroom and toilets on site.
 Note: Dogs are welcome for a small extra charge, but with a maximum of two per guest.
 WHAT OTHER GUESTS SAY: “Amazing: Loved every second.. first time I’ve been clamping and already planning my next trip here, lovely owner.. quite.. close to amenities, best sleep I had in ages….”
 “Fabulous.
 Friendly & informative hosts.
 Very clean & well kept grounds & shower/WC.
 Pods were great, with a few little luxuries such as TV/DVD, heater & lighting so an upgrade from traditional camping.
 Very peaceful & quiet….” >>CLICK HERE TO READ MORE REVIEWS & TO BOOK YOUR STAY AT YAPHAM HOLDS FARM: READ MORE

 - Near to Dartmoor in Devon, England, Puddleduck Valley has fun, very much family friendly, glamping and conventional style eco-friendly accommodation in a truly lovely part of the West Country.
 It’s a real kid’s favourite, with so much to explore around the farm and surrounding woodland and many fun activities.
 For adults of a certain age too it will bring back happy memories of childhood holidays in the countryside before the era of computers and smartphones.
 THE ACCOMMODATION: There are four accommodation choices: -Two large glamping yurts; the larger sleeps up to 6 and comes with its own private bathroom, while the smaller of the two can sleep up to four and has access to an external bathroom.
 Guests at both yurts have full access to the kitchen and lounge area of the main farmhouse. -Then there is The Stables, a converted stone barn holiday cottage which can sleep up to 5 and has a lounge and a fully equipped kitchen. -And finally The King Suite, a more conventional choice upstairs in the renovated 17th-century farmhouse.
 It can sleep up to four and also comes with its own lounge and fully equipped kitchen.
 There is also plenty of outside space for all to use with plenty of seating, play areas and barbecue facilities, and well behaved pets are allowed to stay too!
 THE FARM: The small farm has a herd of friendly goats as well as hens and rabbits, all of which are well used to guests and children will certainly enjoy meeting them.
 There is a pond at the farm and there is access to the many acres of lovely woodland next door owned by the National Trust.
-Many activities are organized at the READ MORE
+Many activities are organized at the farm and families are welcome to partake in as much or as little as they like.
+Things like egg collecting, fishing, pond dipping, woodland walks, wildlife spotting, face painting etc. etc. THE LOCATION: The location is perfect for exploring the wilds of Dartmoor less than a half hour to the south by car, and there are some lovely beaches about the same distance away to the north at Bude.
+The Hartland Cornwall & Devon Heritage Coast is closer still and has READ MORE